New & Used BMW Parts & Spares

 About BMW Cars

 BMW stands for Bayerische Motoren Werke or Bavarian Motor Works and was founded in October 1913 by Karl Friedrich Rapp who from the very outset focussed upon the engine of the car.
-The company was originally known as 'Rapp-Motoren werke' and later changed to BMW.
+The company was originally known as 'Rapp-Motoren Werke' and later changed to BMW.
 Like many other car manufactures at the time they focussed upon aircraft engines due to the huge demand of Wold War I.

-However they continued to struggle though the war and by 1916, Karl Rapp resigned due to financial difficulties.
+However they continued to struggle through the war and by 1916, Karl Rapp resigned due to financial difficulties.
 Franz-Josef Popp and Camillo Castiglioni launched 'Motoren Werke' and were joined by Gustav Otto and formed, 'Bayerische Flugzeug-Werke' or BFW and later changed the name to BMW.

 By the 1920s BMW had developed a range of airplane engines and used this technology to help in their manufacturing of air brakes in the use of railway cars.

 Forced by the conditions imposed by Versailles they switched focus to developing motorcycle engines.
 Therefore from 1920 to 1922 they built two models which were the Victoria and the Flink.
-These motorcycles proved hugely successful and in the same year they opened BMW's first factory.
+These motorcycles proved hugely successful and in the same year, they opened BMW's first factory.

-By 1927 the company started to make four-wheeled vehicles and in 1928 they unveiled the Dixi 3/15.
+By 1927, the company started to make four-wheeled vehicles, and in 1928, they unveiled the Dixi 3/15.

 In 1929 BMW set a new motorcycle-speed record when Ernst Henne rode their 750 cc bike that reached the top speed of 134.65 mph.

 In 1932 they launched the model, 3/20 PS.
-This was a 782 cc 4 cylinder powered car that was independently produced by BMW.
-They then gained huge critical acclaim and announced their following model, the 303 saloon with its 6 cylinder engine, something that has remained consistent with all future cars.
+This was a 782 cc 4-cylinder powered car that was independently produced by BMW.
+They then gained huge critical acclaim and announced their following model, the 303 saloon with its 6-cylinder engine, something that has remained consistent with all future cars.

 1936 was the year that BMW introduced its first roadster, this was the 328 model.
 This was also the time that saw huge growth within the company and they started to build more factories in Berlin.
 They also encountered more wins on the racetrack with Baron Fritz Huschke von Kanstein winning the Mille Miglia race in 1940.